tucond/random_youtube/README.md

 # README

-This is Youtube Randam Player.
+This is Youtube Random Player.

 This README would normally document whatever steps are necessary to get the application up and running.